Rough Analysis of MERS-CoV case data to date

-I will only consider the 162 laboratory confirmed cases for which I have data.
-Of these, 69 (43%) have died.
+I will consider the 405 laboratory confirmed cases for which I have data.
+Of these, 109 (27%) have died.
 My list is missing some deaths because of insufficient information to assign some notices of deaths to known cases.

-Thus there is not a significant difference in outcome between these two groups.
-Because most of the cases with reported comorbidity are primary infections the numbers are very similar if we divide the data set by that:
+Thus there is a significant difference in outcome between these two groups.
+Because most of the cases with reported comorbidity are primary infections the numbers are more striking if we divide the data set by that: